godot-rust/gdnative-book/src/gdext/advanced/debugging.md

 }
 ```

-## Debugging on MacOS
+## Debugging on macOS

-Attaching a debugger to an executable that wasn't compiled locally (the Godot editor, in this example) requires special considerations on MacOS due to its System
+Attaching a debugger to an executable that wasn't compiled locally (the Godot editor, in this example) requires special considerations on macOS
-Integrity Protection (SIP) security feature.
-Even though your extension is compiled locally, LLDB will be unable to attach to the Godot *host process* without manual re-signing.
+due to its _System Integrity Protection_ (SIP) security feature.
+Even though your extension is compiled locally, LLDB will be unable to attach
+to the Godot _host process_ without manual re-signing.

 In order to re-sign, simply create a file called `editor.entitlements` with the following contents.
-Be sure to use the `editor.entitlements` file below rather than the one from the [Godot Docs](https://docs.godotengine.org/en/stable/contributing/development/debugging/macos_debug.html) as it includes the required `com.apple.security.get-task-allow` key not currently present in Godot's instructions.
+Be sure to use the `editor.entitlements` file
+below rather than the one from the [Godot Docs](https://docs.godotengine.org/en/stable/contributing/development/debugging/macos_debug.html),
+as it includes the required `com.apple.security.get-task-allow` key not currently present in Godot's instructions.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>